777marc/vumc-github-stars/README.md

 ## Setup

+1. Clone the repo localy `git clone https://github.com/777marc/vumc-github-stars.git`

+2. cd into the new repo

-1. From the project root, install dependancies by running: `$ composer install`
+3. From the project root, install dependancies by running: `$ composer install`

-2. create a new .env file and copy contents of .env.example into it
+4. create a new .env file and copy contents of .env.example into it

-3. Next, run `./vendor/bin/sail up -d`
+5. Next, run `./vendor/bin/sail up -d`
-4. Next, run `./vendor/bin/sail php artisan migrate` to created the database (this may fail the first time, just run it again if it does)
+6. Next, run `./vendor/bin/sail php artisan migrate` to created the database (this may fail the first time, just run it again if it does)

-5. Install client dependencies: `./vendor/bin/sail npm i`
+7. Install client dependencies: `./vendor/bin/sail npm i`

-6. Build client: `./vendor/bin/sail npm run build`
+8. Build client: `./vendor/bin/sail npm run build`

-7. Run the client: `./vendor/bin/sail npm run dev`
+9. Run the client: `./vendor/bin/sail npm run dev`

-8. Run Test: `php artisan test` (this will seed the db using the GithubStars Factory)
+10. Run Test: `php artisan test` (this will seed the db using the GithubStars Factory)

 ## Notes